emmanuel-bv/iotedge-iva-nano/AtHomeWorkshopInstructions.md

         ssh dlinano@your-ip-address
         ```

-- **VLCi on your developer's machine**: To visualize the output of the Jetson Nano without HDMI screen (there is only one per table), we'll use VLC from your laptop to view a RTSP video stream of the processed videos.
+- **VLC to view RTSP video streams**: To visualize the output of the Jetson Nano without HDMI screen (there is only one per table), we'll use VLC from your laptop to view a RTSP video stream of the processed videos.
 [Install VLC](https://www.videolan.org/vlc/index.html) if you dont have it yet.

 - **An Azure subscription**: You need an Azure subscription to create an Azure IoT Central  application.

-- **A phone with IP Camera Lite app**: To view & process a live video stream, you can use your phone with the IP Camera Lite app ([iOS](https://apps.apple.com/us/app/ip-camera-lite/id1013455241), [Android](https://play.google.com/store/apps/details?id=com.shenyaocn.android.WebCam&hl=en_US)) as an IP camera.
+ **A phone with IP Camera Lite app**: To view & process a live video stream, you can use your phone with the IP Camera Lite app ([iOS](https://apps.apple.com/us/app/ip-camera-lite/id1013455241), [Android](https://play.google.com/store/apps/details?id=com.shenyaocn.android.WebCam&hl=en_US)) as an IP camera.

 The next sections walks you step-by-step to deploy Deepstream on an IoT Edge device, update its configuration via a pre-built IoT Central application and build a custom AI model with Custom Vision.
 It explains concepts along the way.